U.S. ready to help Mexico finance solar plans, Lopez Obrador says | Headlines

 - Mexico

-The United States is willing to help Mexico with loans to finance plans to boost solar energy output in the northern Mexican border state of Sonora, President Andres Manuel Lopez Obrador said on Tuesday.
+The United States is offering to help Mexico with loans to finance planned solar power stations in the northern state of Sonora that will significantly increase clean energy supply, President Andres Manuel Lopez Obrador said on Tuesday.
+Mexico, which has been at odds with the United States and Canada over electricity policy because of Lopez Obrador's drive to give control of the market to his cash-strapped state energy companies, wants to double renewable power capacity by 2030.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)